sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

      - Gather metrics
      - Checking exit criteria. (on formal reviews

-TIP: Taking different points of view during a review, use of check lists, may made the review process more productive.
+**ADVICE**: Taking different points of view during a review, use of check lists, may made the review process more productive.

 ##### Roles and responsabilities